androdlang/PBRComposer/doc/PBRComposerDoc.md

 * clone nodes
 * remove nodes

-Finally nodes can be arranged in the Graph Panel and the Graph Panel can be zoomed with the mouswheel.
+Finally nodes can be arranged in the Graph Panel and they can be zoomed with the mouswheel.